One of the most common questions we’re asked is, “Should I install a battery with my solar panel system?”

-Another big selling point for solar batteries is the 30% federal solar tax credit, which you can apply towards the final price.
+Another major selling point for solar batteries is the 30% federal solar tax credit, which can be applied toward the final cost of your system.

 Tesla Powerwall vs Enphase IQ 5P vs Franklin aPower?

-Let’s take a look at each battery and see how they stack up to each other.
-These three different batteries share a lot in common.
-All are AC-coupled, which makes them easier to install into an existing solar panel system.
-The three batteries are also designed to use primarily for emergency backup.
-Also, all three feature simple-to-use apps that allow you monitor your home energy system in real time and make changes to the way they dispense power throughout the day.
+Let’s take a look at each battery and see how they stack up against each other.
+These three batteries share a lot in common.
+All are AC-coupled, which makes them easier to install with an existing solar panel system.
+They are also primarily designed for emergency backup.
+In addition, all three feature user-friendly apps that allow you to monitor your home energy system in real time and adjust how power is distributed throughout the day.

 Solar Battery Comparison